David H. King — President & CEO

 Sandra K. Kidd — Senior Partner

 Sandra K. Kidd, Senior Partner, provides a wide range of results-oriented services to clients including Board planning and development, fundraising assessment studies, campaign strategy studies, campaign direction, staff development and general consulting.
-Her areas of expertise cover campaign planning and management, and major and planned giving consultation.
+Her areas of expertise cover campaign planning and management, working with Boards and campaign leadership committees, and major and planned giving consultation.

 Nancy E. Peterman — Partner